What do you do when Death comes knocking?

 2. A new perspective on death.

 This incident should be enough to give any person a new perspective on death and dying.

 Death is not the end.
 When it came knocking, Jesus knocked right back.
 Death doesn’t have enough power to resist the might of the Lord Jesus.

 The reality of resurrection drives a stake through the fiction of reincarnation.

 Jesus Christ is in control.
 His power is more than sufficient to deal with death and its consequences.

-If you want a great summary on this subject read 1 Corinthians 15.
+If you want an excellent summary on this subject, read 1 Corinthians 15.

 What a difference this makes when death comes knocking.